Top 10 Unexplained Mysteries That Baffle Science

 Theories on Its Origin

 Many theories exist about the Voynich Manuscript.
 Some think it’s a hoax, while others believe it’s an alchemical text or even from aliens.
-It has pages of text that might be recipes, along with detailed drawings of plants and stars1314.
+It has pages of text that might be recipes, along with detailed drawings of plants and stars.

 Despite many tries, no one has cracked the code.
 This has made it a fascinating mystery for scholars and the public.